-"Monday, August 19, 2013 was just another routine day in my life filled with school exams, homework and guitar lessons.
-I had not been feeling well and dad took me to the doctor to be checked out.
-After running some routine blood tests, we were given a follow up call later that night suggesting we pack our bags and head to Atlanta.
-No, we were not going to a Braves game but headed to Children’s Healthcare of Atlanta.
-After further tests were run at the hospital, it was determined that I was diagnosed with Childhood Acute Lymphoblastic Leukemia.
-Most people just refer to this as (ALL).
+Monday, August 19, 2013 was just another routine day for George, filled with school exams, homework and guitar lessons.
+He had not been feeling well and his dad took him to the doctor to be checked out.
+After running some routine blood tests, they were given a follow up call later that night suggesting they pack their bags and head to Children’s Healthcare of Atlanta.
+After further tests were run at the hospital, George was diagnosed with Childhood Acute Lymphoblastic Leukemia (ALL).
 This is a type of cancer in which the bone marrow produces too many white blood cells.
 Treatment for ALL began immediately and is dispensed over the course of about three years.
-The first year includes an aggressive regimen of chemotherapy that had me hospitalized numerous times.
-On two occasions, I had severe allergic reactions to chemotherapy and required physical therapy to recover.
-Thankfully the first year is in the rear view mirror and I’m now in a phase called Maintenance.
-Maintenance therapy is still difficult with chemotherapy administered daily but tolerable enough that I can get back to being a kid again and enjoying many of the things I used to.
-My journey to the cure continues through December 2016.
-Thanks to Children’s Healthcare of Atlanta I’m in such a better place than I was a year ago!"
+The first year includes an aggressive regimen of chemotherapy that had him hospitalized numerous times.
+On two occasions, he had severe allergic reactions to chemotherapy and required physical therapy to recover.
+Thankfully the first year is in the rear view mirror and George is now in a phase called Maintenance.
+Maintenance therapy is still difficult, with chemotherapy administered daily but tolerable enough that he can get back to being a kid again.
+His journey to the cure continued through December 2016.
+Thanks to Children’s Healthcare of Atlanta he’s in such a better place than he was!